Alonzo Cushing

 Alonzo Hereford Cushing (January 19, 1841 – July 3, 1863) was an artillery officer in the Union Army during the American Civil War.
 He was killed in action during the Battle of Gettysburg while defending the Union position on Cemetery Ridge against Pickett's Charge.
 In 2013, 150 years after Cushing's death, he was nominated for the Medal of Honor.
 The nomination was approved by the United States Congress, and was sent for review by the Defense Department and the President.

-On August 26, 2014, the White House announced he would be posthumously awarded the Medal of Honor, with President Obama presiding over the official ceremony on November 6, 2014.
-Helen Bird Loring Ensign, a first cousin once removed, accepted the medal on Cushing's behalf, as Cushing left no direct descendants.
+On August 26, 2014, the White House announced he would be posthumously awarded the Medal of Honor, with President Barack Obama presiding over the official ceremony on November 6, 2014.
+Helen Bird Loring Ensign, a first cousin twice removed, accepted the medal on Cushing's behalf, as Cushing left no direct descendants.

 Early life

-Cushing was born in what is now the city of Delafield, Wisconsin and raised in Fredonia, New York.
+Cushing was born in what is now the city of Delafield, Wisconsin, and raised in Fredonia, New York.
 His younger brother was future Union Navy officer Cdr.
 William B. Cushing.
 They were the youngest of four brothers who eventually served in the Union forces.
 Their brother Howard was killed during the Indian Wars campaign in 1871.

 Civil War service

-Cushing graduated from the United States Military Academy in the class of June 1861, and received commissions as second and first lieutenant on the same day.
-He was brevetted major following the Battle of Chancellorsville.
-Cushing commanded Battery A, 4th U.S. Artillery at Gettysburg, and was hailed by contemporaries as heroic in his actions on the third day of the battle.
+Cushing graduated from the United States Military Academy in West Point, New York, as part of the class of June 1861.
+He was commissioned as second and first lieutenant on the same day and was brevetted major following the Battle of Chancellorsville.

+Battle of Gettysburg

+Cushing commanded Battery A, 4th U.S. Artillery in the Battle of Gettysburg, and was hailed by contemporaries as heroic in his actions on the third day of the battle.
 He was wounded three times.
 First, a shell fragment went straight through his shoulder.
 He was then grievously wounded by a second shell fragment, which tore into his abdomen and groin.
 This wound exposed his intestines, which he held in place with his hand as he continued to command his battery.
 After these injuries, a higher-ranking officer said, "Cushing, go to the rear."
 Cushing, due to the limited number of men left, refused to fall back.
 The severity of his wounds left him unable to yell his orders above the sounds of battle.
 Thus, he was held aloft by his 1st Sergeant Frederick Füger, who faithfully passed on Cushing's commands.

+Death

-Cushing was killed when a bullet entered his mouth and exited through the back of his skull.
-He died on the field at the height of the assault.
+Cushing was killed at Gettysburg when a bullet entered his mouth and exited through the back of his skull.
+He died on the field at the height of the Battle of Gettysburg.
 He was 22 years old.

-His body was returned to his family and then interred in the West Point Cemetery in Section 26, Row A, Grave 7.
-His headstone bears, at the behest of his mother, Mary, the inscription "Faithful unto Death."
+His body was returned to his family and then interred in West Point Cemetery in Section 26, Row A, Grave 7.
+At the behest of his mother, Mary, his headstone bears the inscription "Faithful unto Death."
 His grave is next to that of Major General John Buford, another hero of Gettysburg, who had chosen the battlefield that Cushing had died defending.

+Legacy

 Cushing was posthumously cited for gallantry with a brevet promotion to lieutenant colonel.